xinhaoyuan/layout-machi/README.md

 I developed it with Awesome 4.3.
 Please let me know if it does not work in other versions.

+## Really quick usage

+See `rc.patch` for adding layout-machi to the default 4.3 config.

 ## Quick usage

 Suppose this git is checked out at `~/.config/awesome/layout-machi`